jbrad88/fishers-iris/README.md

 - NumPy
 - Matplotlib: Python plotting

-## Installation

 ## Findings

 ### Histograms
 * A histrogram is a graphical display of data using bars of different heights, representing the number of samples in a given range.
+* Running the analysis.py program creates 4 histograms, showing the distribution of the variables of the data set.
+* The Iris Setosa species is easily identified from the other two species by its petal length.
-* While sepal length and sepal width are uniformly distributed, petal length and petal width are not.
+* All three species overlap in their sepal length and sepal width attributes.

 ## Scatter Plots
 * Scatter plots show the relationship between two data sets, i.e. their correlation.
+* Running the analysis.py program creates a file "pairplot.png" which shows a matrix of the relationships between each variable.
-* While there is a correlation between sepal length and sepal width, there is a strong correlation between petal length and petal width.
+* There is a strong correlation between petal length and petal width.